-Therapeutic Uses of Juniper Berry for Dogs
+Therapeutic Uses of Juniper Berries for Dogs

 Juniper Berry is celebrated for its practice as an astringent and diuretic.
 Plus it has antimicrobial properties that help detoxify and purify the blood through the urinary tract.
 It’s believed to be helpful for lowering blood sugar levels and aids in strengthening the kidneys.
 It’s also good for the skin, which makes it a very versatile addition do your dog’s herbal remedy cabinet.

 - Studies have shown that juniper may have benefits when it comes to treating diabetes and types of cardiovascular disease.
 In these studies, a decoction of the berries was given to diabetic and non-diabetic rats.
 In both verified groups, blood sugar levels lowered thanks to an intensification in glucose uptake in the diaphragm.
 This, in turn, boosted the level of insulin produced by the pancreas.
 However, these same studies demonstrated the hypoglycemic effect of juniper berries into diabetes-induced rats.
 With this said, consult with a good holistic veterinarian before using juniper berry if your dog is a diabetic.

 - It’s believed that 14-acetoxycedrol is behind juniper’s capacity to aid in lowering blood glucose levels.
 This element has been studied a fair bit in organic chemistry and seems to have some practical application benefits, with the high point being its anticoagulant ability.
 This cuts down the risk of cardiovascular conditions by soothing vascular tissues.